 Take our quiz and find out!

-To clear his mind when it becomes like a word scramble game, Matt Tungate likes to spend time playing chess and sports with his competitive son, Matthew Tungate Jr., and passing on unrequested wisdom to his artistic teenage daughter, Zoe.
+To clear his mind, Matt Tungate loves spending time with his beautiful wife, Lauren; playing chess and sports with his competitive son, Matthew Tungate Jr.; and passing on unrequested wisdom to his artistic daughter, Zoe.